Is Chicken Halal?

 Reasoning:

-Chicken is Halal if slaughtered according to Islamic guidelines (Zabiha).
-If the slaughtering method is not according to Islamic guidelines, then it is Haram.
+Chicken is considered Halal if slaughtered according to Islamic guidelines (Zabiha/Dhabiha).
+In Islam, all birds are Halal unless specifically prohibited.
+Chicken does not fall into forbidden categories.
+However, the slaughter method is the decisive factor—if not slaughtered according to Islamic law, it is Haram.

 What is Halal?